oniani/chudnovsky/README.md

 The Chudnovsky algorithm for calculating the digits of Pi.

-_Fun fact: it generated over 3 million digits in a little over 7 minutes, and not on a powerful CPU._
+_Fun fact: it generated over 3 million digits in a little over 7 minutes on a regular, not very powerful machine._

 ## Dependencies